Swedish Sour Cream Twists (Layered Yeast Cookies)

-- about 1 and 1/4 cups white sugar, for rolling out dough, plus more
+- 1 & 1/4 cups white sugar, for rolling out dough, plus more

-- about 1/2 cup white sugar, for rolling twists in
+- 1/2 cup white sugar, for rolling twists in

 - In a large bowl or stand mixer, beat the butter until light and fluffy.
 Add the flour and beat well.